DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 * outer London, you must earn at least £24,415
 * London fringe, you must earn at least £23,200
 * the rest of England, you must earn at least £23,200

-Check the region you will be working in with the school employing you.

 ### Working part time as a teacher